MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 Gym is the place where I relax.
 I prefer not to be distracted from my phone while I’m training, or being afraid of it being stolen.
 For this reason I like leaving my phone at home whenever I can and give my tired eyes a break!

 As a nerd, I don't like having my sheet printed or hand written on a paper.
-Instead, I find more comfortable having it always on my wrist on my smartwatch.
-However, since I'm a lazy guy, I didn't want to waste my time by copying and pasting all the execercises inside a Google Keep note every time I make a change to my training sheet: that's the reason that make me write this simple script.
+Instead, **I find more comfortable having it always on my wrist** on my smartwatch. <br>
+However, since I'm a lazy guy, I didn't want to waste my time by copying and pasting all the execercises inside a **Google Keep** note every time I make a change to my training sheet: that's the reason that make me write this simple script.

 *Bonus*: I included my new Legs / Push / Pull Hypertrophy Bodybuilding program that I just created.